 Student jobs and internships

-"I’ve been studying in Germany for a few semesters and at the same time I work as a student trainee with a company.
-As a foreign student, every two years I have to provide proof that I can support myself to be able to prolong my residence permit in Germany.
+"I've been studying in Germany for a few semesters and at the same time I work as a student trainee with a company.
+As a foreign student, I have to provide proof that I can support myself to be able to prolong my residence permit in Germany.
 So far, my older brother in Germany has always stood guarantee for me.
 But now he has left the country and I’m on my own.
 How was I going to be able to extend my residence permit?
-My tip: with my student job with a monthly salary of 700 euros and a valid work contract, I can stand guarantee for myself.
-It was the assistant at the foreign nationals' registration authority who brought this important information to my attention and secured my right to stay in Germany.
+My tip: with my student job with a monthly salary and a valid work contract, I can stand guarantee for myself.
+It was the assistant at the Foreigners Authority who brought this important information to my attention and secured my right to stay in Germany.
 The work contract doesn’t necessarily have to be an open-ended one.
 However, it does have to be valid for the whole period covered by the residence permit."

 It is possible to accept an offer of employment as an international qualified professional during residence for study purposes under certain circumstances and with the approval of the Federal Employment Agency (BA).
 This involves changing to a residence permit for the purpose of obtaining qualified employment, without having to complete a course of study beforehand (Section 16b (4) AufenthG (German Residence Act)).
 You can obtain further details from the relevant Foreigners Authority.

 Training instead of studying

 International students in Germany have the opportunity to switch to a vocational training programme, if they consider a course of study not suitable for them and would prefer to pursue a vocational training programme with more emphasis on practice (Section 16b (4) AufenthG (German Residence Act)).
 The residence permit must be changed accordingly in order to start a vocational training programme.
 A residence permit for the purpose of vocational training requires the approval of the Federal Employment Agency (BA) and other criteria must also be met.
 You will find further information on the requirements of this residence permit in the section Visa for vocational training.